jingzbu/TAHTIID/README.md

 TAHTIID
 ======

-TAHTIID is short for Threshold Approximation for Hoeffding Test under I.I.D.
+TAHTIID is short for Threshold Approximation for Hoeffding's Test under I.I.D.
 Assumption.
 The main theoretical result that we apply in this package is from [J. Unnikrishnan and D. Huang](http://lcav.epfl.ch/files/content/sites/lcav/files/people/jayakrishnan.unnikrishnan/TIT13submitted.pdf).